Frequently Asked Questions – Residency Site Information

 After the program is over, will I be eligible to teach in the school where I am doing my residency?

-Upon successful completion, you’ll earn your master’s degree and be recommended for initial teacher certification in New York.
+Upon successful completion, you earn your master’s degree and are eligible for recommendation for initial teacher certification in New York, pending completion of any credit deficiencies.
 If you wish to be certified in a different state, you must research and ensure that you meet or will meet that state’s certification requirements.
 NYU’s certification officer and your partnering district/charter partner will provide support and guidance in this process.
 You will work with your school, your district/charter partner, and your residency director to determine the availability of full-time positions for the upcoming year.
 They will support you in finding available positions in your school or another school within the school district/charter network.

 Do I need to make a commitment to teach in my placement school beyond the residency year?

-After successfully completing the master’s program, you’ll get priority hiring based on the availability of positions within the school system.
+After successfully completing the master’s program, you will receive priority hiring based on the availability of positions within the school system.
 It varies by school district and charter network, but most of our partners, who commit significant resources to your residency year (a stipend/wage and a significant master’s degree subsidy), require a two-year commitment in return and hope that you’ll choose to be a teacher in their schools beyond the two years.
-See our School Locations page for details.
+See our Residency Locations page for details.

 What does the relationship between the teacher mentor and teacher resident look like?

-Teacher mentors are instructors, role models, and collaborative partners who build authentic relationships with you.
-They work with you to provide gradual increases in responsibility, help you cultivate relationships with families and students, establish positive classroom culture using restorative justice practices, and model how to use data.
-Overall the goal is for teacher mentors to partner with NYU Steinhardt faculty to ensure your success.
+Teacher mentors are full-time teachers in your district or charter school who you can count on for day-to-day support.
+They are instructors, role models, and collaborative partners who build authentic relationships with you.
+Teacher mentors work with you to provide gradual increases in responsibility, help you cultivate relationships with families and students, establish positive classroom culture using restorative justice practices, and model how to use data.
+Teacher mentors are partners with NYU Steinhardt faculty to ensure your success.

 How do you prepare the teacher mentors?
 What supports are available?